arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 15 = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
-## Issue Creation and Coding Agent Using Copilot
+## Issue Creation Using Copilot
-Duration: 15
+Duration: 10

 Let's use the website version of GitHub Copilot to automatically generate project improvement suggestions as Issues and utilize Coding Agent.